learn-co-curriculum/dsc-bayes-theorem-lab/README.md

 ## Summary

-In this lab, we saw a few simple examples of Bayesian logic and how we can add prior information to our calculation, in order to update our beliefs about the certain events.
-Bayesian logic works in numerous ways and it is not within the scope of this section to give you a deep dive in complex Bayesian problems.
-You are advised to re-visit the provided links when you have a better understanding of Bayesian inference.
+In this lab, you practiced a few simple examples of Bayesian logic and how you can add prior information to update your beliefs about the chance of events.